m7a/bo-maxbupst/READMEx.md

 The use of multiple keys for the different repository contents seems sensible.
-It allows sub-keys to be created to e.g. only access the backup metadata without having to be able to decipher the index and data contents.
+It allows sub-keys to be created to e.g. only access the backup metadata without having to be able to decrypt the index and data contents.
 The use of separate keys for index and data ensures that adversaries cannot attack the system by exchanging index and data contents.